vapor-ware/synse-server/proposals/v3/sdk.md

 ### Expose additional data for device info
 Synse's `/info` endpoint will provide details on what actions a device supports for writing.
-This will be surfaced through the grpc api.
+This will be surfaced through the [GRPC API](grpc.md#v3device).
 The SDK needs a way of defining these in such a manner that the data can be passed up to Synse Server.

 ### Adding a plugin configurable write timeout
 The SDK should always resolve a write and update the transaction state assuming that